anuragpurkayastha/grad-monopoly/README.md

     a.
 If either condition is met => Quit the game and announce the winner.
   2. Get the Player whose turn it is.
   3. Get the amount of moves [x] that the Player must take.
-  4. Move the Player to the Square [x] units away from the Player's current position.
+  4. Move the Player to the Square [x] units away from the Player's current position => update Player's current position.
     a.
 If the destination Square is beyond the total number of squares (length of the list of Squares) then wrap around.
   5. Check the Square for a pre-existing owner:
     a.
 If Square is owned, charge current Player rent => Reduce current players totalMoney by amount equal to 'rent' attribute of Square.
     b.
-If Square is not owned, then Player buys property => Reduce current player's totalMoney by amount equal to "price" attribute of Square.
+If Square is not owned, then Player buys property => Reduce current player's totalMoney by amount equal to "price" attribute of Square => change ownership property of Square.